 Just like landscape photography, you’re going to want a wide-angle lens capable of capturing as much of the sky as possible.
-The faster the lens is, meaning the lower the f/stop rating (f/2.8 or lower is great), the more light you’ll be able to let in while capturing a long exposure.
-My personal favorite is Tokina’s 11-16 f/2.8 (for cameras with APS-C sensors); for the cost I love how crisp the photos turn out.
+The faster the lens is, meaning the lower the f/stop rating (f/2.8 or lower is great), the lighter you’ll be able to let in while capturing a long exposure.
+My personal favorite is Tokina’s 11-16 f/2.8 (for cameras with APS-C sensors); for the cost, I love how crisp the photos turn out.

 Selecting Your Camera Settings